kristian-lange-tw/JATOS_docs_v3/pages/Tips-and-Tricks.md

 ### Do a General Single Run more than once in the same browser

 The problem here is that a General Single Run is intended to work only once in the same browser.
 Although this is a feature to limit participants doing the same study twice, it can be a hassle for you as a study developer who just want to try out the General Single Run a second time.
 Luckily there is an easy way around: Since for a General Single Run all studies that the worker already participated in are stored in a browser cookie, it can be easily removed.
 Just **remove the cookie with the name JATOS_GENERALSINGLE_UUIDS** in your browser.
 You can find this cookie in every webpage hosted by a JATOS server.
 If it doesn't exist you probably never did a General Single run yet.

+### Continue a study that was already started in the past but never finished

+Sometimes worker stop working in the middle of a study.
+Maybe their internet connection was down, maybe they just left for the next pub.
+Now the worker wants to continue the study from where it was left.
+If they use the initial run link it will start a new study run or give an error message depending on the worker type.
+But how can this worker continue this abandoned study?

+There is a way: you could send the worker another link from which they can continue at least from the component where they left the study.

+For this you need three IDs: 1) _study ID_, 2) _component ID_ of the component from where to restart, and 3) the _study result ID_.
+All three IDs are quite easy to get in JATOS' GUI.
+The component ID can be found in the component table of the study.
+The study result ID is shown in the study result table.
+The study ID is part of the URL of every study view, e.g. if the URL of the study view is https://cortex.jatos.org/jatos/19 then the study ID is 19.

+Then the worker who abandoned the study can continue it with the link

+ht<span>tps://</span>my-domain-name/publix/<_study ID_\>/\<_component ID_\>/start?srid=\<_study result ID_\>.

+E.g.
+* study ID: `31`
+* component ID: `167`
+* study result ID: `816`
+* domain name and protocol is `https://cortex.jatos.org`

+Then the URL is: `https://cortex.jatos.org/publix/31/167/start?srid=816`

+But there is a catch: This works only under three conditions:
+1. the component is set to 'reloadable'
+1. the worker uses the same browser on the same computer and didn't delete JATOS' cookies
+1. the worker didn't start more than 10 JATOS studies at the same time in parallel after starting study 31

+Condition 3 is very unlikely a problem and for 1 you can just check the 'reloadable' checkbox in the component's settings.
+Condition 2 is more difficult, it demands the worker to return to the computer and browser they run the study before.